 I woke up in the early morning hours.
 My hand was throbbing.
-I felt it with my other hand and realized it was swollen.
-A lot!
-I pinched it, didn’t feel a thing.
+It was really swollen.
+I pinched it and didn’t feel a thing.

-So when I realized my hand was swollen, I immediately wondered if I had done the same thing again.
+So when I realized my hand was swollen, I immediately wondered if I had cut my hand and not realized it and the same thing was happening again.
 I felt my hand for a cut somewhere.
 There wasn’t one.
-I was sure I would end up in the emergency room.
+At this point, I was sure I would end up in the emergency room.
 The pain was throbbing and intense.

-I decided to check the rest of my arm.
+I decided to feel the rest of my arm.

-At our library (stay with me here), the staff wraps the books in white paper and then secures it with a rubber band.
-In case you didn’t know, it’s a privacy issue and it makes a lot of sense.
-A great deal can be learned by knowing what kinds of books people read.
-So this is how our library handles this privacy issue.
+At my local library, the staff wraps the books in white paper and then secures it with a rubber band.
+The patron’s name is then written on the paper.
+A great deal can be learned by knowing what kinds of books people read, so this is how our library handles this privacy issue.

 Well, I always put the rubber band on my wrist while I check out the books.